mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

 ### Linear map {#linear-map}

-A `LinearMap` represents a function (a _linear map_ from the scalar field to the elliptic curve group) that, given as input an array of `Scalar` elements, outputs an array of `Group` element.
+A `LinearMap` represents a function (a _linear map_ from the scalar field to the elliptic curve group) that, given as input an array of `Scalar` elements, outputs an array of `Group` elements.
 This can be represented as matrix-vector (scalar) product using group multi-scalar multiplication.
-However, since the matrix is often times sparse, it is often more convenient to store the matrix in Yale sparse matrix.
+However, since the matrix is oftentimes sparse, it is often more convenient to store the matrix in Yale sparse matrix format.

 Here is an example: